Changing-Look AGNs -- I. Tracking the transition on the main sequence of quasars: Analysis

-We use {\sc PyQSOFit} for spectral decomposition \citep{pyqsofit} of all of our SDSS spectra.
-We correct the spectra to the rest frame and correct for Galactic extinction using the extinction curve of \citet{Cardelli_etal_1989} and dust map of \citet{Schlegel_etal_1998}.
-We then perform a host galaxy decomposition using galaxy eigenspectra from \citet{Yip_etal_2004a} as well as quasar eigenspectra from \citet{Yip_etal_2004b} implemented in {\sc PyQSOFit} code.
-If more than half of the pixels from the resulting host galaxy fit are negative, then the host galaxy and quasar eigenspectral fits are not applied.
+We employ {\sc PyQSOFit} to conduct spectral decomposition, as detailed in \citep{pyqsofit}, for all SDSS spectra in our study.
+Spectra are adjusted to the rest frame, and Galactic extinction corrections are applied using the extinction curve from \citet{Cardelli_etal_1989} and the dust map from \citet{Schlegel_etal_1998}.
+Subsequently, a host galaxy decomposition is performed utilizing galaxy eigenspectra from \citet{Yip_etal_2004a} and quasar eigenspectra from \citet{Yip_etal_2004b}, both implemented in the {\sc PyQSOFit} code.
+If more than half of the pixels in the resultant host galaxy fit exhibit negative values, the host galaxy eigenspectral fit is not implemented.\\

-We then fit the power law, UV/Optical \feii{} and Balmer continuum models.
-The optical \feii{} emission template spans 3686-7484\AA, from \citet{Boroson_Green_1992}, while the UV \feii{} template spans 1000-3500\AA, adopted from \citet{Vestergaard_Wilkes_2001, Tsuzuki_etal_2006, Salviander_etal_2007}. {\sc PyQSOFit} fits these empirical \feii{} templates using a normalization, broadening, and wavelength shift.
-Next, we perform emission line fits, using Gaussian profiles as described in \citet{Shen_etal_2019, rakshitetal2020}.
-Depending on redshift and spectral coverage, we fit the following emission lines: H$\alpha\lambda$6564.6 broad and narrow, [NII]$\lambda$6549,6585, [SII]$\lambda$6718,6732, H$\beta\lambda$4863 broad and narrow, [OIII]$\lambda$5007,4959, and, Mg II$\lambda$2800 broad and narrow.
-We run all of these fits using Monte Carlo simulation based on the actual observed spectral error array, which in turn yields an error array for all our decomposition fits.
-An example spectral decomposition is shown in Figure \ref{fig:pyqsofit-example}\footnote{All fitted spectra from our sample can be found \href{https://drive.google.com/drive/folders/1QAUE44rKdcFt1MBTp8-TldboSXHin234?usp=sharing}{here}.}.
-Although our setup is similar to the one used in \citet{Green_etal_2022}, we preferred to re-analyze the sample from their paper along with the other sources in our parent sample.
+Following this, we fit power law, UV/Optical \feii{}, and Balmer continuum models.
+The optical \feii{} emission template, covering 3686-7484\AA, is adopted from \citet{Boroson_Green_1992}, while the UV \feii{} template spanning 1000-3500\AA is taken from \citet{Vestergaard_Wilkes_2001, Tsuzuki_etal_2006, Salviander_etal_2007}. {\sc PyQSOFit} fits these empirical \feii{} templates employing normalization, broadening, and wavelength shift.
+Subsequently, emission line fits are conducted using Gaussian profiles, as described in \citet{Shen_etal_2019, rakshitetal2020}.
+Depending on redshift and spectral coverage, the following emission lines are fitted: H$\alpha\lambda$6564.6 (broad and narrow), [NII]$\lambda$6549,6585, [SII]$\lambda$6718,6732, H$\beta\lambda$4863 (broad and narrow), [OIII]$\lambda$5007,4959, and Mg II$\lambda$2800 (broad and narrow).
+All fits are run using Monte Carlo simulation based on the actual observed spectral error array, yielding an error array for all decomposition fits.
+An illustrative example of spectral decomposition is provided in Figure \ref{fig:pyqsofit-example}\footnote{The fitted spectra from our sample are hosted on \href{https://zenodo.org/records/10729856?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImEyMGJhZTBhLTYyZjgtNDI0Ni05ZWZmLWEzYmYzMjhhOTA5NiIsImRhdGEiOnt9LCJyYW5kb20iOiI1NGNlYmQ3ZmY3NGIyOTAyNTQ3YzhiMTUzZGQxYmU2NCJ9.fbQkKlrmCUYfZjkv8HkOH0-o4kdQFhS-MJRPn486f8C_ftTUwBc94m6Wgud9MgF0fPQzVDLIN9gN510kXXGAQA}{Zenodo} \citep{Panda_Sniegowska_zenodo}.}.
+While our methodology aligns with that used in \citet{Green_etal_2022}, we opted to re-analyze the sample from their paper along with other sources in our parent sample.\\